Night time economy framework »The framework aims to help develop a sustainable, healthy and safe night time economy in Wales.Learn more »

-- Wales saw the third largest percentage increase in GDHI per head out of the UK countries and English regions between 1999 and 2012, up 61.5 per cent compared to a 57.1 per cent increase across the UK as a whole.
+- Wales saw the fourth largest percentage increase in GDHI per head out of the UK countries and English regions between 1999 and 2014, up 64.5 per cent compared to a 63.8 per cent increase across the UK.

-- Wales saw the second largest percentage increase in GDHI per head out of the UK countries and English regions between 2011 and 2012, up 3.8 per cent compared to 3.3 per cent for the UK as a whole.
-The largest increase was in the North East (up 4.0 per cent).
+- Wales saw the fourth largest percentage fall in GDHI per head out of the UK countries and English regions between 2013 and 2014, down 0.1 per cent compared to a 0.5 per cent increase for the UK.
+The largest increase was in the London (up 1.9 per cent).

-- GDHI per head in Wales in 2012 was the 4th lowest amongst the UK countries and English regions, ahead of Northern Ireland, the North East and Yorkshire & the Humber.
+- GDHI per head in Wales in 2014 was the third lowest amongst the UK countries and English regions, ahead of Northern Ireland and the North East.

 Tel: 029 2082 6960